 (6) during the widespread of infectious diseases (e.g., COVID-19), subject to applicable laws, proof of vaccination, valid negative test result, recovery certificate or other relevant data to ensure a safe visit.

 5.1 We process Personal Data for the provision of our Services.
-Regarding Personal Data about End-Users, Veriff's main purpose for processing is to provide our Services to our Clients.
+Regarding Personal Data about End-Users, Veriff's main purpose for processing is to provide our Services to our Customers.

 (1) Generally, the main purpose of the Service is to verify your identity, and for this purpose we capture photos and video (if applicable) of the verification session as well as data extracted from the same, such as face scans and other measurements (such extracted data may be biometric data and/or sensitive Personal Data in certain jurisdictions), and the document(s) provided for verification.
 In addition, for verification, we conduct fraud prevention and detection checks that are an integral part of our Service.
 Identification process results with information about the completed checks are categorized as “Approved”, “Resubmission needed” or “Declined”.

-(4) The legal basis for the processing depends on the Client as the use cases and related legal requirements vary from Client to Client.
-The legal basis is selected and ensured by the Client.
-In some cases we or our Client may ask you to grant us consent for processing.
-Veriff may, as determined and as appropriate, choose to collect the consent itself, however, the relationship between the End-User and the Client remains unaffected for such collection of consent by Veriff.
-Please note that we cannot provide the Service in respect of an anonymous End-User, and therefore the use of our Service is subject to the disclosure of Personal Data to us and allowing the processing of Personal Data by the Client and us.
+(4) The legal basis for the processing depends on the Customer as the use cases and related legal requirements vary from Customer to Customer.
+The legal basis is selected and ensured by the Customer.
+In some cases we or our Customer may ask you to grant us consent for processing.
+Veriff may, as determined and as appropriate, choose to collect the consent itself, however, the relationship between the End-User and the Customer remains unaffected for such collection of consent by Veriff.
+Please note that we cannot provide the Service in respect of an anonymous End-User, and therefore the use of our Service is subject to the disclosure of Personal Data to us and allowing the processing of Personal Data by the Customer and us.
 However, giving consent is voluntary, but failure to do so may mean that we may not be able to provide the Service.
 For example, we will not be able to verify your identity.
-If you have granted the Client and/or us a consent to process Personal Data, the details of such processes and purposes thereof will be outlined in the consent itself.
+If you have granted the Customer and/or us a consent to process Personal Data, the details of such processes and purposes thereof will be outlined in the consent itself.

 (5) To the extent permitted by law and the Agreement, Veriff may also use Personal Data for other reasonably necessary operational purposes as part of provision of the Service, or rely on its legitimate interest for such processing as described in the next section.